-Your understanding of the treatments and tests you receive is very important to everyone at Community Howard Regional.
+Your understanding of the treatments and tests you receive is very important to everyone at Community Howard Regional Health.
 Therefore, this information sheet is meant to acquaint you with standard procedures followed in a routine HIDA scan.
 This document provides you with the basic facts and information about this test.
 Read the material, share it with your family and ask any clarifying questions to the Nuclear Medicine Technologist.

 A HIDA scan is used to calculate the Ejection Fraction of your gallbladder.
 This test will show the function of your gallbladder.
 You will be laying on a table for 2 hours while a camera sits over your stomach taking images the entire time.